Defense Media Activity: Establishment

-DMA's chartering directive, DoD Directive 5105.74, Defense Media Activity, was published on December 18, 2007.
+DMA's chartering directive, DoD Directive 5105.74, Defense Media Activity, was published on 18 December 2007.

-DMA was formally established on January 1, 2008, and the people and funding from the predecessor organizations were transferred to DMA on October 1, 2008.
+DMA was formally established on 1 January 2008, and the people and funding from the predecessor organizations were transferred to DMA on 1 October 2008.
 The elements required to move to Fort Meade by the BRAC 2005 decision remained in their facilities as their facility at Fort Meade was designed and constructed.
 The building design was completed in September 2008.

-On March 13, 2009, the U.S. Army Corps of Engineers, Baltimore District, awarded a $56,195,000 contract to Hensel Phelps Construction Co. of Chantilly, Virginia, to construct DMA's headquarters and media production center in Fort Meade, Maryland.
-It is a 185,870 square-foot facility built to house approximately 660 personnel.
-The building was completed in May 2011, and organizations began moving into the facility in June 2011.
+On 13 March 2009, the U.S. Army Corps of Engineers, Baltimore District, awarded a $56,195,000 contract to Hensel Phelps Construction Co. of Chantilly, Virginia, to construct DMA's headquarters and media production center in Fort Meade, Maryland.
+The 185,870 square-foot facility was built to house approximately 660 personnel and was completed in May 2011.
 The move was completed in August 2011.
 DMA elements located in the Pentagon, Washington, D.C., Tobyhanna Army Depot, Riverside, California, and all overseas locations remained in place.